 Activity Activity specific standards

 P1 Any new building or addition to a building for any permitted activity listed in Rule 15.7.1.1 P2 to P17 and P19-P20 below.
 Nil

 P2 Retail activity, unless specified below a.
 The minimum tenancy size of any single retail activity shall be 450m2 GLFA.

 P3 Supermarket Nil

-P4 Trade supplier .
-1111
+P4 Trade supplier

 P5 Yard-based supplier

 P6 Second-hand goods outlet

 P7 Service station

 P8 Food and beverage outlet

-P9 Ancillary office activity on the same site as a permitted activity a.
-The activity shall occupy no more than 500m2 or 30% of the GFA of all buildings on the same site, whichever is the lesser.
+P9 Ancillary office activity on the same site a.
+The activity shall occupy no more than

+as a permitted activity 500m or 30% of the GFA of all buildings on

+the same site, whichever is the lesser.

 P10 Public transport facility Nil

-P11 Emergency service facilities
+P11 Emergency service facilities 1

 P12 Health care facility

 P13 Pre-school

 P14 Gymnasium

 P15 Drive-through services

 P16 Parking lot

 P17 Parking building

 P18 Any activity within the Commercial Retail Park Zone located north of Langdons Road. a.
 All activities within the zone shall not result in more than 950 trips per hour being generated during the Thursday PM peak period of 4.00pm to 6.00pm.

-Compliance with this rule is to be determined by undertaking traffic counts at the zone during the Thursday PM peak period of 4.00pm to 6.00pm over a consecutive three week period.
+Compliance with this rule is to be determined by

+undertaking traffic counts at the zone during the Thursday PM peak period of 4.00pm to 6.00pm over a consecutive three week period.
 The peak hour within each surveyed two hour period is to

 Activity Activity specific standards be determined from count data.
 The 950 trip value used for compliance assessment purposes is to be determined from the average peak hour value from the three week data set.
 P19 Office activity within the Commercial Retail Park Zone located north of Langdons Road. a.
-The activity shall be limited to a total of 10,000m2 GFA in the Commercial Retail Park Zone north of Langdons Road. b.
-The activity shall have a maximum tenancy size of 500m2 GLFA.
-P20 Commercial services within the Commercial Retail Park Zone located at Tower Junction. a.
-The maximum tenancy size shall be 250 m2 GLFA. b.
+The activity shall be limited to a total of 10,000m GFA in the Commercial Retail Park Zone north of Langdons Road.
+P20 Commercial services within the Commercial Retail Park Zone located at a.
+The maximum tenancy size shall be 250 m GLFA.
+Tower Junction. b.
 The maximum GLFA of commercial services within the Commercial Retail Park Zone at Tower Junction shall be 10% of the total GLFA.
 P21 Any permitted activity within the Commercial Retail Park Zone at 121 Briggs Road (Lot 2 DP16288). a.
 Use of this site shall be limited to access and its associated landscaping.